 Emails – read and scan for patterns of copy.
 Are the emails following a formula that you can pinpoint and borrow when writing yours?

 Subject Lines – what subject lines are making you open and read an email?
 Subject lines are tricky.
-If you notice a good formula for a subject line, you can adapt it for your audience.
+If you notice a good formula for a subject line, you can adapt it to your audience.

 Blog Post – what makes that post easy to read?
 Other than the topic, how is it formatted?
 What stands out as a reader?
 Are there elements that you can implement to make your blog better?